RickRomig/bashscripts/README.md

 1. Uses rename to replace spaces in filenames with underscores.
 When run, the script renames every filename containing spaces in the current directory.

 ### rmtilde
-1. Removes backup files with a trailing tilde (~) in the current directory.
+1. Removes backup files with a trailing tilde (~) in the current directory to include hidden (dot) files.
 2. I wrote this script as a safeguard to prevent accidentally deleting all the files in a directory while attempting to type `rm \*~`.
 Sometimes fingers slip.

 ### sysinfo